annotation/text-fabric/docs/About/datasharing.md

 Alternatively, you can
 tell which features you want to add to the display.
-That can be done by `tf.applib.display.displaySetup` and `tf.applib.display.displayReset` using the parameter `extraFeatures`.
+That can be done by `tf.advanced.display.displaySetup` and `tf.advanced.display.displayReset` using the parameter `extraFeatures`.

 ### More modules at the same time